Finances in Retirement - Investments

 Should You Ever Take an Early Distribution With a Penalty?

-The early withdrawal penalty is meant to discourage people from tapping into money that is intended for retirement.
-Your 401(k) or IRA is not a bank account and taking a premature distribution should be viewed as an absolute last resort.
-(But sometimes it’s unavoidable.)
+The early withdrawal penalty discourages people from tapping into money intended for retirement.
+Your 401(k) or IRA is not a bank account, and taking a premature distribution should be viewed as an absolute last resort.
+(But sometimes, it’s unavoidable.)

-Additionally, if you’re under age 59 ½ and are still working, your employer may require you to first take a 401(k) loan prior to taking a distribution.
+Additionally, if you’re under age 59 ½ and still working, your employer may require you to take a 401(k) loan before you can take a distribution.

 Because the penalty for an early distribution is so significant, you shouldn’t take one without professional advice.
 You may be able to avoid the penalty or find a better approach for solving the challenge you want the early distribution to solve.

-To get in touch, you can browse our Advisor Directory to find an advisor in your area or fill out this form to request a no-cost, no-obligation advisor conversation.
+To get in touch, you can find an advisor in your area or fill out this form to request a no-cost, no-obligation advisor conversation.

 Request a no-cost, no-obligation advisor consultation today!